 With all that being said, it is important to emphasize that in order for a supplement to be of value to any person the need or purpose for it must be identified which is why it is essential to discuss dietary supplements with a trained holistic practitioner or healthcare professional.

-If you have been taking supplements and have yet to experience any favorable changes in your health or if you are not taking any supplements and are considering to add them to your health regimen contact Balanced Healing of Jacksonville to schedule a consultation to find out which supplements (if any) best suit your needs.
+If you have been taking supplements and have yet to experience any favorable changes in your health or if you are not taking any supplements and are considering to add them to your health regimen contact us today to find out which supplements (if any) best suit your needs.

 Elena Alisma, ND